-PR obtains an examination by an independent auditor of the EBT service provider (service organization) regarding the issuance, redemption, and settlement of benefits in accordance with the American Institute of Certified Public Accountants (AICPA) Statement on Auditing Standards (SAS) No. 70, Service Organizations.
+PR obtains an examination by an independent auditor of the EBT service provider (service organization) regarding the issuance, redemption, and settlement of benefits in accordance with the American Institute of Certified Public Accountants (AICPA) Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization.
+Appendix VIII to this Compliance Supplement provides additional guidance on these examinations.
+In testing compliance under the NAP, an auditor may use these SSAE No. 16 reports to gain an understanding of internal controls and obtain evidence about their operating effectiveness.